• Skip to primary navigation

 I’ve attempted baking, freezing then reheating the frozen enchiladas, but the tortillas turned to mush.
 When I make these again, I’ll freeze prior to adding the sauce and cheese and see how that goes.
 IF you do this, please let us know how it goes in the comments!

-*If time permits, freeze the tofu when you bring it home from the store.
-Something magical happens in the freezer.
+*If time permits, freeze the firm tofu when you bring it home from the store.
+It improves its final texture.
 Thaw it in the refrigerator overnight, before use.
 Since tofu is packaged in water, we need press the water out of it to make room for flavor!
 To press thawed tofu, use a tea towel and place it under and on top of the tofu.
 Set it on a plate.
 Place something heavy on top, like a cutting board, another plate or a not-so-full box of wine to press the water out.
-We don't want it too heavy or it will squash the tofu.
+We don’t want it too heavy or it will squash the tofu.
 Move the tea towel a few times to a dryer area of the towel so it can absorb more water.
 Press for about 20-30 minutes, up to an hour if you have time.

 ***If using corn tortillas, make sure they include xanthum or guar gum if possible.
 I find this prevents corn tortillas from drying out and cracking when rolling the tortillas.
 I like Mission organic and La Tortilla Factory.
 If using flour tortillas, I prefer a corn-flour blend, like La Tortilla Factory’s corn and wheat tortillas or yellow corn and wheat.